'I can't see consistency' - Solskjaer

 Not only do United need to return to winning ways, they need to demonstrate they are serious contenders for a trophy this season following an expensive summer in the transfer market.

-Having suffered an early exit from the Carabao Cup, they need to get their Champions League campaign back on course against Villarreal after losing their opening group game against Young Boys on 14 September.
+Having suffered an early exit from the Carabao Cup, they need to get their Champions League campaign back on course against Villarreal after losing their opening group game against Young Boys.

-United have lost three of their past four matches in all competitions and another defeat against Villarreal will increase the pressure on United, without a trophy since 2017, and Solskjaer.
+United have lost three of their past four matches in all competitions and another defeat against Villarreal will increase the pressure on United - without a trophy since 2017 - and Solskjaer.

 Former Manchester United defender Gary Neville told the BBC this week that Solskjaer "has to deliver" this season.